 4. The couple won’t have to go through a messy divorce if they break up

-Do you plan on living together before marriage?
+Is living together before marriage a good idea?
 Do you know what you and your partner are getting yourselves into?
 Let’s dig deeper into the pros and cons of choosing to live in with your partner.

 1. Moving in together is a wise decision — financially

-You get to share everything such as paying mortgage, spliting your bills and even have time to save if ever you want to tie the knot anytime soon.
-If marriage is not part of your plans just yet — you will have extra money to do what you like.
+You get to share everything, such as paying the mortgage, splitting your bills, and even having time to save if ever you want to tie the knot anytime soon.
+If marriage is not part of your plans just yet— you will have extra money to do what you like.

 4. Test the strength of your relationship

 While living together before marriage may seem appealing, there are also some not-so-good areas to consider.
+So, should couples live together before marriage?
 Remember, every couple is different.
 While there are benefits, there are also consequences depending on the kind of relationship that you’re in.

 1. The reality of finances aren’t as rosy you expected